May 15, 2026, 11:43 am | Read time: 2 minutes

 How to Get Rid of Silverfish in Your Home

-What You Can Do About Silverfish in the Bed
+What You Can Do About Silverfish in Beds

 If you find silverfish in your bed, there are various ways to get rid of them.
 First, you should completely change the bedding and wash the blankets and pillows as usual at 140 degrees Fahrenheit.
-Since the critters also like to hide under the mattress, it should be thoroughly vacuumed as well.
-Additionally, make sure to air out the room and clean the entire bedroom.
+Since the critters also like to stay under the mattress, it should be thoroughly vacuumed.
+Additionally, make sure to air out the room well and clean the entire bedroom.
 You can read about which home remedies help against silverfish in general here.

 Can You Prevent Silverfish in the Bedroom?

 You can also prevent silverfish.
-Regular ventilation is particularly important to avoid providing the critters with a pleasant room climate.
+Regular ventilation is particularly important to avoid providing the critters with a comfortable indoor climate.
 Additionally, open baseboards, cracks or holes in the wall, and other crevices should be sealed to prevent silverfish from settling there.